roots/docs/docs/bedrock/master/configuration.md

+---
+description: Bedrock has a main configuration file that contains what wp-config.php usually world.
+There's also environment specific configuration files.
+---

 # Configuration

 The file to modify for configuration options is `config/application.php`.
 This is the file that contains what `wp-config.php` usually would.